 - Get details about the closure or event: Campus closures or emergencies will be reported through Tulane Emergency so that is a good place to look for information, including estimates of how long you may need to teach your course online.

-- Check with your school and/or department: Your instructor, school and/or department may issue more details about the situation and guidelines about their expectations for classes.
+- Check with your school and/or department: Your instructor, school, or department may issue recommendations, guidelines and policies specific to the school or course about their expectations and requirements for classes.
 Visit Schools/Colleges FAQ page for details.

 - Communicate with your instructor right away: Even if you don’t yet have a plan in place, communicate with your instructor as soon as possible about any questions or concerns related to your coursework.
 Closely monitor your email or Canvas (Tulane’s learning management system).